w3f/polkadot-wiki/docs/learn/learn-xcm.md

 One of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s main initiatives is interoperability amongst parachains and any other participating consensus-driven systems.
 XCM is the language in which complex, cross-consensus conversations can occur.
-Two blockchains can "speak" XCM can seamlessly interact with each other with a standard messaging format.
+Two blockchains can "speak" XCM to seamlessly interact with each other using a standard messaging format.

 ![xcm](../assets/cross-consensus/xcm.drawio.svg)